 As is customary in Brazil, Coca-Cola FEMSA has been required by the tax authorities there to collateralize tax contingencies currently in litigation amounting to Ps.
-7,342, Ps.
-10,471 and Ps.
-7,739 as of December 31, 2020, 2019 and 2018, respectively, by pledging fixed assets and entering into available lines of credit covering the contingencies, see Note 14.
-Also, as disclosed in Note 9.2, there is some restricted cash in Brazil related to current deposits in order to fulfill the collateral requirements for accounts payable.
+10,721, Ps.
+7,342 and Ps.
+10,471 as of December 31, 2021, 2020 and 2019, respectively, by pledging fixed assets and entering into available lines of credit covering the contingencies, see Note 14.
+Also, as disclosed in Note 9.2, there is some restricted cash in Brazil related to current deposits to fulfill the collateral requirements for accounts payable.